why Seanergy Maritime Holdings Corp. [SHIP] is a Good Choice for Investors After New Price Target of $1.88

 Seanergy Maritime Holdings Corp.
 (NASDAQ: SHIP) announced today that its Annual Report on Form 20-F for the fiscal year ended December 31, 2021 (the “Annual Report on Form 20-F”) has been filed with U.S. Securities and Exchange Commission.
 The Annual Report on Form 20-F may also be accessed through the Company’s website, www.seanergymaritime.com, at the “Investor Relations” section under “Financial Reports”.

-The results of the trading session contributed to over 4434622 shares changing hands.
-Over the past one week, the price volatility of Seanergy Maritime Holdings Corp. stands at 4.83% while the volatility over the past one month is 5.41%.
+Over the last 12 months, SHIP stock rose by 10.08%.
+The one-year Seanergy Maritime Holdings Corp. stock forecast points to a potential upside of 41.49.
+The average equity rating for SHIP stock is currently 2.20, trading closer to a bullish pattern in the stock market.

-The market cap for SHIP stock reached $202.80 million, with 171.08 million shares outstanding and 170.38 million shares in the current float.
-Compared to the average trading volume of 3.78M shares, SHIP reached a trading volume of 4434622 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $190.25 million, with 171.08 million shares outstanding and 170.38 million shares in the current float.
+Compared to the average trading volume of 3.57M shares, SHIP stock reached a trading volume of 4434736 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for SHIP shares is $1.88 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on SHIP stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.